 Knut wasn’t born alone; he came to the world with a brother that died a couple of days later.
 But he was left alone after his mother Tosca abandoned he.
 She was a former circus bear, and people believed that she felt like there was something wrong with him.
 She was right, somehow.

 In Knut and Friends, you will see his relationship with his caretaker, Thomas Dörflein.
 Thomas lived in Knut’s cage to provide the bear with everything it might need.
-Including food every two hours made from a mixture of cod liver oil, cat food, baby formula and a lot of special vitamins that bears need.
+Including food every two hours made from a mixture of cod liver oil, cat food, baby formula, and many special vitamins that bears need.

-All this care worked out well, and Knut became a media celebrity by the time he was first presented to the public in March 2007.
+All this care worked out well, and Knut became a media celebrity when he was first presented to the public in March 2007.
 He was so famous and popular that the Berlin Zoo reported an increase in attendance of 30% just because of the baby polar bear.

 But, this is not a happy story.
 Knut died in March 2011 when he was just four years old.
-And he died in a strange way.
-He suffered a seizure and drowned after falling into the water of his enclosure.
-All of this in front of hundreds of zoo visitors that we completely in shock.
+And he died strangely.
+He suffered a seizure and drowned after falling into the water of his enclosure—all of this in front of hundreds of zoo visitors that we complete in shock.

 A few years later, in 2014, the Leibniz Institute for Zoo and Wildlife Research Berlin published an extensive investigation into Knut’s death.
-This document reports that the cause of death was an acute brain inflammation that was a result of an unknown virus infection.
-This is how Knut died.
+This document reports that the cause of death was an acute brain inflammation resulting from unknown virus infection.
+It is how Knut died.
 And, to make things even worst, his caretaker didn’t live long as well.
 Thomas Dörflein died in 2008 after being sick for some time.

-Knut and Friends is a beautiful documentary that sheds some light into one of the most popular animals that lived in Berlin.
+Knut and Friends is a beautiful documentary that sheds some light on one of the most popular animals in Berlin.
 If you like polar bears and cute animals, this is the video for you.